 Wildfire Philanthropy & Community Engagement

-Philanthropy and community engagement is a vital part of the Wildfire family, as it strengthens community relationships and encourages continued individual growth and awareness.
+Philanthropy and community engagement are a vital part of the Wildfire family, as they strengthen community relationships and encourage continued individual growth and awareness.
 As an organized club and as individual members, we foster connections by volunteering for and supporting a variety of underserved communities and various non-profit organizations.

 We are proud to set an example for women that active, healthy lifestyles are achievable at all ages.
 In partnerships and work with high school, collegiate, and young adult women athletes, we prioritize our service as role models, setting an example that active, healthy lifestyles are achievable as we age.